theonlyid/spectral/docs/spectral/Getting Started.md

 ## Overview

 Our primary motivation is to identify events in neural time-series.
-Specifically, we're interested in contrasting time-series data, ie, given the time-series of two "conditions", we woud like to identify frequency bands are most different.
+Specifically, we're interested in contrasting time-series data, ie, given the time-series of two "conditions", we woud like to identify frequency bands that are most different.

 ## Preparing the data

 The code supports contrasting between two conditions.
 The way to organize the arrays is to create tensors with the following structure: nchans x timepoints x trials.

-Ideally, keeping the number of timepoints equivalent to the sampling frequency is advised, though not a requirement.
+**Ideally, keeping the number of timepoints equivalent to the sampling frequency is advised, though not a requirement.
+It enables faster computation.**

 Before starting, ensure you're in the repo's root folder and that the module has been imported properly.